 As an educator, you must self-explanatorily enjoy interacting with people.
-After all, your entire day-to-day work consists of interpersonal interaction.
-Here it is elementary to respond empathically to the needs of the individual child as well as to the concerns of the parents.
-Mature communication skills (verbal and non-verbal) are essential for this.
+After all, your entire professional life consists of interpersonal interaction.
+Here it is elementary to respond empathetically to the Needs of the individual child as well as address the concerns of the parents.
+A mature Communication skills (verbal and non-verbal) is essential for this.

 Since you serve as a role model for the children, it is important that you know your moral values and represent them to the outside world.
 Your statements and your actions should always be congruent.

 The demanding profession of educator requires various personal competencies.
 These are: